-When working outdoors with portable power distribution and other electrical equipment, it is important to locate and identify hazards such as overhead electrical power lines.
+When working outdoors with camera cranes, it is important to locate and identify hazards such as overhead electrical power lines.
 Utility companies often use the phrase "Look Up and Live" when reminding workers of the potential hazards associated with overhead electrical power lines.
 All overhead electrical power lines have a Minimum Required Clearance (MRC), depending on the phase-to-phase voltage.
 Voltages can be found by contacting the utility owner/operator or a professional electrical engineer who is a qualified person with respect to electrical power transmission and distribution.